sanger/unified_warehouse/README.md

 #### (Optional) Create the views

-This project provides with the view `cherrypicked_samples` that links data with the event warehouse.
+This project provides the view `cherrypicked_samples` that links data with the event warehouse.
 To create the view you need to run the command:

     bundle exec rake db:views:schema:load